-Here, you can transfer your business’s debt to the Blue Business Plus if your business spends a large amount of its budget on paying down debt.
-The Blue Business Plus is your best business credit card for business expenses that are debt-related because it offers one of the longest 0% intro APR period on the market.
+Similar to the Blue Business Cash Card, the Blue Business Plus is one of the best business credit card for large business expenses because it also offers one of the longest 0% intro APR period on the market.

 With this card, you’ll be able to carry a balance interest-free for 12 months.
-After your 12 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
+After your 12 months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market, so be sure to see the issuer’s terms and conditions for the latest APR information.

 Finally, your business spending might not fit easily into the typical categories that business credit cards tend to offer.